AACD Accreditation Frequently Asked Questions

 Q. Is there additional training for members in the process?

 A. Yes.
-The two required workshops are wonderful learning tools.
+The two required workshops are wonderful learning tools and are offer at the annual session or online.
 In addition to these workshops, the Advanced Accreditation Workshop is available at different times throughout the year.
 Click here to view upcoming courses.

 Q. When can I take the two workshops?